ChHsiching/nvm-fish-aur/README.md

 A: Yes!
 This package uses the official nvm package as a dependency, so it's fully compatible.

 **Q: Automatic version switching doesn't work?**
 A: Make sure load_nvm is added to your config.fish.
-The package handles this automatically, but if you've manually modified your config file, you may need to re-add it.
+Running `nvm init` handles this automatically, but if you've manually modified your config file, you may need to re-add it.

 ## Contributing